Submitting FSEM Proposals

 First-year seminars are distributed across the disciplines, yet they are structured around a set of common student learning outcomes whose purpose is to introduce first-year students to the pursuit of intellectual inquiry while developing some of the fundamental skills necessary for success in a rigorous academic setting: information literacy and strong written and oral communication skills.
 Specific topics are determined by the instructor’s background and interests.
 The objective of the first-year seminar is to cultivate the intellectual skills necessary for liberal learning and facilitate instruction on how to gather and analyze information for the purpose of formulating and defending an argument.
 Seminars will be deep in terms of the critical approaches employed, but will involve topics that are accessible to first-year students.

 Another critical component of the First-Year Seminar is student advising.
 Instructors serve as the academic advisor for their FSEM students until these students declare a major.
-The role of advisor is critical for students’ transition to college life and this relationship will encompass advising on a variety of topics including: mid-term deficiencies, preparation deficits, course registration, major declaration, and professional/personal struggles during this time of transition.
+The role of advisor is critical for students’ transition to college life and this relationship will encompass advising on a variety of topics including: mid-term unsatisfactory grades, preparation deficits, course registration, major declaration, and professional/personal struggles during this time of transition.
 Some of this advising will be accomplished through one-on-one meetings with students outside class and other times through utilizing class time to unpack current events affecting the students.
 Professional advisors in Academic Services are a resource as are Peer Mentors.

 Every course should have the following basic components and address the FSEM student learning outcomes.